noelstriangle/JavaScouting2/README.md

 ![](/pics/pic5.jpg)

-The URI, or file location of the csv is parsed into memory with the following code:
+The URI, or file location of the csv is parsed into memory and updates the local database with the following code:

 ```java
 //open the file